Children with hearing loss can have better communication, language and learning skills by the time they start school when:

 After assessment

-The audiologist will arrange some specialist appointments for you and your child.
-For example, with a speech pathologist or an early childhood intervention hearing support worker.
+If the audiologist determines that your child requires further support, they will arrange specialist appointments for you and your child, with for example, a speech pathologist or an early childhood intervention support worker.

 The main goal is to give your child a way to communicate with you and develop language.